Will My Federal Student Loan Payment Change in 2023?

 For some people, this is creating an interesting choice.

 Student loan refinancing can decrease monthly payments, depending on the terms of the loan.
-By refinancing federal student loans, though, borrowers forgo federal student loan forgiveness programs and income-driven repayment plans.
+By refinancing federal student loans, though, borrowers forgo the federal student loan forgiveness programs and income-driven repayment plans.

 Photo credit: iStock/Prostock-Studio